c2siorg/GDB-UI/CONTRIBUTING.md

 ---

 # Questions
-If you have any questions, feel free to reach out by opening an issue or contacting one of the maintainers at maintainer@example.com.
+If you have any questions, feel free to reach out by opening an issue or contacting one of the maintainers at # gdb-ui (Slack Channel).

 **Thank you for contributing to GDB-UI!**